ooni/probe-cli/Readme.md

 to get information on the supported systems as well as to get instructions on how to install dependencies.

+## Updating dependencies

+1. update every direct dependency in `go.mod` except `probe-engine` using `go get -u -v $dependency`

+2. pin to the latest version of the `probe-engine` with `go get -v github.com/ooni/probe-engine@tag`

+3. remove all indirect dependencies from `go.mod` and merge the content of `probe-engine`'s `go.mod` into our `go.mod`

+4. `go mod tidy`

+The rationale of this procedure is that we want to pin exactly to a specific version of psiphon and of its dependencies.

 ## Releasing

 ```